hhu-stups/prob2_ui/README.md

 * macOS 11 or later on x86\_64 or arm64
 * Linux with glibc 2.17 or later on x86\_64

-When using the platform-specific installers, you don't need to install Java yourself - an appropriate Java version is bundled with the application.
+When using the pre-built installers, you don't need to install Java yourself - an appropriate Java version is bundled with the application.

-When using the multi-platform jar or building from source, ProB2-UI **requires Java 21** or later.
+When building from source, ProB2-UI **requires Java 21** or later.
 Any OpenJDK distribution can be used (we test with Eclipse Adoptium).
 JavaFX is included as a regular library dependency and does *not* need to be installed manually.